mebeim/aoc/2020/README.md

 In order to do this, we need to notice one last thing: we still need to satisfy the constraints of buses `2` and `3`.
 The next time that the departure times of bus `2` and `3` will differ of the same time delta again is exactly after `6` steps.
-Indeed, from now on, those times will only match every `6` steps: at `t=8`, `t=14`... and so on.
+Indeed, from now on, those times will only align every `6` steps: at `t=8`, `t=14`... and so on.

 In order for the two departure times to "align" again, since one is advancing